Strategic Communication (SC)

 Prerequisites: MC 2003 and MC 2023 and SC 2183 with a grade of "C" or better in each; and STAT 2013 or STAT 2053; and pass proficiency review.

-Description: Provides an overview of strategic communication research, with an emphasis on its application to the development and evaluation of the strategic communication message.
-Audience and media research are studied, and primary and secondary information sources are employed.
-Procedures for conducting a research project are outlined, and students participate in the research planning process, the gathering of primary data, and the analysis and presentation of results.
+Description: This course provides an overview of strategic communication research, emphasizing its application in developing and evaluating strategic communication strategies.
+Primary and secondary research are employed to understand target audiences, including consumers, stakeholders, and the public.
+The course outlines procedures for conducting a research project, engaging students in the research planning process, gathering primary data, and analyzing and parenting results.

 Credit hours: 3